Red vs Blue States 2026 and the Shifting US Political Map

 A post shared by PBS News (@newshour)

-Following the 2020 presidential election, the United States entered a turbulent period of political controversy as then-President Donald Trump and several allies claimed the election had been stolen through widespread voter fraud.
+After the 2020 presidential election, U.S. politics entered a long dispute over legitimacy as Trump and several allies claimed widespread voter fraud.

 Investigations and Legal Challenges: No Fraud Found

-Every major credible investigation into the 2020 election found no evidence of widespread voter fraud:
+Every major credible investigation into the 2020 election reached the same conclusion: no evidence showed widespread voter fraud that could change the result.

 • More than 60 lawsuits filed across swing states were dismissed, many by Republican-appointed judges, as noted by Brookings.

-Despite the facts, the fraud narrative took deep root in many Republican-majority states.
 According to a 2021 CNN poll, over 60% of Republicans believed the 2020 election had been stolen.
-This mistrust fueled partisan divides between red and blue states, especially on issues like election laws, voter ID, ballot access, and mail-in voting.
+That distrust fed state-level fights over voter ID, ballot access, mail-in voting, and election administration.

 Red States